-The site assumptions applied in the GTPro model are as shown in section 3.3. based on the output from the model.
-The performance data from the SGT5-2000E gas turbine is provided in the table below.
+The site assumptions applied in the GTPro model are as shown in Section 3.3.
+The performance data for the SGT5-2000E gas turbine is provided in the table below.

 Table 6 Performance for the SGT5-2000E at site conditions